-She recently covered the title role in Florencia en el Amazonas with Emerald City Opera in Steamboat Springs, Co., where she spent the summer as a young artist.
+This May she performed the role of Magda in Puccini's La Rondine with Undercroft Opera (Pittsburgh, Pa.).
+As a 2016 young artist with Opera Steamboat (Colo.), she covered the title role in Florencia en el Amazonas.
 Other roles include Mimi (La Bohème) with the Boulder Symphony, and Pamina (Die Zauberflöte) and Donna Anna (Don Giovanni) with American Singers’ Opera Project in North Carolina.

 A native of Washington, D.C., Ms. Forte enjoys an active performing schedule as a choral artist in the metro area.
-She recently appeared with the Music in McLean concert series’ fall season as the soprano soloist in Remembrance and Resurrection (November), singing Mozart’s Laudate dominum and Exsultate, jubilate, as well as for their December performance of Handel’s Messiah.
+Most recently, Carolyn sang the soprano solo in Brahms’ Ein Deutsches Requiem as part of the beloved Washington Summer Sings series.
+She also appeared with the Music in McLean concert series’ fall season as the soprano soloist in Remembrance and Resurrection (November), singing Mozart’s Laudate dominum and Exsultate, jubilate, as well as for their December performance of Handel’s Messiah.

-Ms. Forte also performs locally with the Advent Project Choir and the Washington Master Chorale, under the direction of Maestro Thomas Colohan.
+Carolyn performs locally with the Advent Project Choir, The St. Luke Festival Choir, and the Washington Master Chorale under the direction of Maestro Thomas Colohan.
 She received her Master of Music degree from Shenandoah Conservatory and her Bachelor of Arts degree in Music from the University of Rochester.